Excellence in Health Psychology Research Award

 Dr. Lu’s findings have contributed to our understanding of health disparities in cancer and pain, Asian American cancer survivorship, and developing culturally sensitive interventions for understudied populations.
 She has authored several high visibility papers, including her 2013 health psychology paper on “Multiethnic differences in responses to laboratory pain stimuli among children”, and her 2012 Annals of Behavioral Medicine paper on “Belief in divine control, coping, and race/ethnicity among older women with breast cancer.”
 Her 2012 Health Psychology paper of “A pilot study of expressive writing intervention among Chinese-speaking breast cancer survivors”, received considerable media attention, and made news on NBC, the Atlantic, ABC13, and Fox26.
 In addition, she has established several collaboration sites in China and helped to bring advanced methodology to cancer survivorship research to China.
 The impact of her work is beyond her scholarship in the U.S. and is reaching internationally.

 Dr. Lu is passionate about bringing the positive impact of research to communities.
 Working through true partnership with community organizations, her research provides direct and sustainable benefits for communities of color who participate in the research, and the design approach assures more valid and relevant findings.

 Dr. Lu is blazing a trail and is making significant contributions to the field of cancer health disparities.
 Her scholarship and originality is impressive at this early stage in her career.
-It is with great pleasure that we present the Division 38 Junior Award for Outstanding Contributions to Health Psychology to Dr. Lu.
+It is with great pleasure that we present the Division 38 Excellence in Health Psychology Research by an Early Career Professional Award to Dr. Lu.

 Mark E. Vogel, PhD